samsquire/ideas3/README.md

 An PaaS that begins while the application is hosted on a single box and then scales out to load balancer boxes, database boxes -- all while being on the same platform.
 Can automatically determine when to scale based on rules.

+# 80. Wantsfiles

+Every domain should have a `wants.csv` at the root of the domain which states what that person or organisation wants.
+Sellers can provide a `gives.csv` file.

+Matching between wants.csv and gives.csv is automatic, even up to purchase and exchange.

+* I can request coffee at £2.65 for 500g, milk for £1.50 for 4 pints and so on and have them automatically delivered to me.
+* I can set a price for hosting some files and an archive and have someone automatically host them for me.
+* I can request a Postgres database and its backups every day and have someone provide that interface for me.

 # Generating ideas

  * marketplace